Your citizen service number (BSN)

 Accompanying partner and/or children

 Partners and/or children must also register with the municipality.
-To do so, make an appointment to visit IN Amsterdam (provided at least one member of the family meets the IN Amsterdam criteria mentioned above) or the registration department in Amsterdam City Hall or City Office Zuidoost in person.
+To do so, contact your local municipality or make an appointment to visit IN Amsterdam (provided at least one member of the family meets the IN Amsterdam criteria mentioned above).
 The following documents are required to register an accompanying child and/or partner:

 - Marriage certificate